diogo4256/mlops_group_17/reports/README.md

 >
 > Answer:

-Yes, we employed DVC (Data Version Control) to manage data in our project, and it significantly enhanced our workflow by providing version control for datasets.
-DVC allowed us to track, share, and manage large files efficiently.
-This versioning capability was crucial for reproducibility, as we could precisely reproduce any experiment by referencing the specific dataset version.
-DVC's integration with Git also helped us a lot.
-By keeping track of changes in both code and data, we could create a comprehensive record of our project's evolution.
+Yes, we employed DVC (Data Version Control) to manage data in our project.
+DVC helped us with uploading and managing changes of the data on the google cloud storage (at some point we needed to reduce our dataset size) and making sure each member of the group can get a current version of the data.
+Besides this, we faced a number of issues despite following the steps from the exercises.
+The primary benefit of it was that it offered a centralised way to access our data.
 DVC's support for remote storage further ensured that datasets were not only versioned locally but could also be shared and accessed by team members, resulting to a more organized and collaborative data management process in our project.

 ### Question 11